 Genetic studies by scientists have shown that small remnant patches of Black Gums are showing a high rate of hybridisation with other Eucalyptus species which can be detrimental to the health and vigor of Black Gum offspring.
 Identified as genetically pure by scientists at the National Herbarium of New South Wales, seed stock from the four Black Gums removed in 2017 were chosen for propagation by a specialised local nursery for planting at the North Street Offset Site.

 Image: Gumnut and seeds from the original four mature Black Gums at Perthville BRC ©

 From little things big things grow

 The ensure the survival of the 144 Black Gum's planted at the North Street Offset Site, Council has developed an Offset Management Plan (OMP) in response to the Perthville Floodwater Mitigation Works Species Impact Statement.
 The OMP outlines the immediate, mid term and long term offset goals for the project including tree planting design, the ongoing maintenance activities (watering, weed control and grazing management), access control and proposed replacement strategies for loss of seedlings.
 As part of the OMP, an annual monitoring program over 20 years has also been developed to record tree survival rates and overall tree health.
-You can follow the growth of these incredible Black Gums by checking out the annual monitoring reports that will be made available on the webpage from 2021.
+You can follow the growth of these incredible Black Gums by checking out the latest annual monitoring report for 2021.

 Image: Black Gum plantings at Perthville's North Street Offset Site BRC ©